Rudrakshrawal/Keywords/networking.md

 -----------
 **Tools used for routing**
 - *Transit Gateway* acts as a cloud router and connects VPCs and on-premises networks through a central hub.
 As your network grows, the complexity of managing incremental connections doesn’t slow you down.
 When building global applications, you can connect multiple AWS Transit Gateways by using inter-Region peering.
-- *Route 53* is a highly available and scalable cloud DNS web service.
+- *Route 53(DOMAIN NAME SEVICE)* is a highly available and scalable cloud DNS web service.
 It provides a reliable and cost-effective way for businesses and developers to route their end users to internet applications.Route 53 Traffic Flow makes it easy for you to manage traffic globally through a variety of routing types to create low-latency, fault-tolerant architectures.
+Simply meaning converting URL'S into IP and IP's into URL
   ![image](https://github.com/Rudrakshrawal/Keywords/assets/144530387/67a62547-15b0-43fa-992a-30aa8aea881b)

 # Computer Architecture Network